FRANCE: Bordeaux and Martillac, LES SOURCES DE CAUDALIE SPA.

-I’m interested in the town's main wine museum, Musee des Chartrons, which is independent of the numerous wine chateau tours, and right in the town center.
+The town's main wine museum, Musee des Chartrons, is independent of the numerous wine chateau tours, and right in the town center.
 It was once a wine-merchants mansion - still is, really, since I happen to bump into its now-retired wine-merchant owner on the doorstep and he tells me that he still keeps an apartment there.

 Its elegant shadowed rooms are devoted to the history of Bordeaux's wine trade, and the place is full of curiosities, like the 19th century "Retour des Indes" labels for wine sent to the Indies and back (the rocking motion and even temperature improved the aging process).
 And I wince to see a bottle of immensely rare Latour 1895 tragically discovered with the cork inside the bottle!
 The collections of wine memorabilia complement the museum's step-by-step demonstrations of how the very best

 wine was originally created.
 I learn that those huge wine barrels I've admired

 are made of French (not foreign) oak, bound with chestnut and willow, and they are carefully burned inside to give